-If your child has learning and thinking differences, simple holiday gift projects aren’t always so simple.
+When kids have learning and thinking differences, simple holiday gift projects aren’t always so simple.
 One way you can help is by suggesting a from-the-heart Father’s Day gift that fits your child’s strengths.
-Here are some ideas to spark her creativity!
+Here are some ideas to spark kids’ creativity!

 Ask Dad out on a father-kid date.

-Brainstorm with your child where she’d like to take Dad—just the two of them.
+Brainstorm with your child about someplace just the two of them can go together.
 Out for ice cream?
 To the batting cages?
 Talk about what Dad likes to do, and what might be a treat for him.
-Encourage your child to create an invitation with an itinerary or help her craft “tickets” for the outing.
+Encourage your child to create an invitation with an itinerary.
+Or help your child craft “tickets” for the outing.

 Have your child choose tunes Dad would love for his workout or his commute.
 Tech-savvy tweens and teens can use services like iTunes, Spotify, SoundCloud, or even YouTube to create a playlist.